Yves33/WxGPX2/README.md

 - Plugin tabs can be moved to reorder them, but they can also be docked on the side of the window so that several plugins can be displayed at the same time.
 - Plugins cannot be moved outside the plugin panel.
 - Plugins with graphs can be zoomed / Pan with mouse.
-- Some plugins can be conigured by couble clicking on panel.
+- Some plugins can be configured by double clicking on panel.

 ## Plugins